-EU Exit guidance for businesses that use the health and identification marks for food products of animal origin such as meat, eggs, fish, cheese and milk.
+EU Exit guidance for businesses that use the health and identification marks for food products of animal origin such as meat, egg products, fish, cheese and milk.

-How to apply for authorisation to use alternative sanitation systems for the disinfection of cutting tools in slaughterhouses and game handling establishments.
+Guidance on use of alternative sanitation systems for the disinfection of cutting tools in slaughterhouses and game handling establishments.

 Rules on food waste, leftovers and waste cooking oil from catering facilities.